rinalds98/artful-visions/README.md

 - **Checkout**
-    - Order summary is identical to Bag including price.
+    - Order summary is identical to bag including price.
-    - If discount is applied in Bag - It is displayed including the discounted price.
+    - If discount is applied in bag - It is displayed including the discounted price.
     - If user has a profile and has saved details. - The details are in the order detail fields.
     - Adjust bag and complete order buttons work as intended.
     - When Complete Order button is pressed an overlay is displayed while payment is taken.